• Skip to primary navigation

 View Recipe

-Black Eyed Pea Soup ~ Southern-style soup packed with savory black-eyed peas and fresh collard greens.
-Serve with homemade cornbread. via @thiswifecooks
+Black Eyed Pea Soup is a Southern-style soup packed with savory black-eyed peas and fresh collard greens.
+Serve with Homemade Cornbread on the side.

 Black Eyed Pea Soup ~ Southern-style soup packed with savory black-eyed peas and fresh collard greens.
 Serve with homemade cornbread.